DyaryRaoof/my-portfolio/README.md

 # Dyary's Portfolio

 > this is my portfolio website.
 It includes info about me, how to contact me and my achivemets and creations as a web developer.
+It's created with CSS and HTML and used VS Code as my code editor. the fonts I used for this website is Poppins and this is for the whole website.
+I used Flexbox to style my nav items and social media links.
+I used media queries to make it responsive. so i works well on mobile devices.

 ![screenshot](https://i.imgur.com/vWXwTaR.png)